-The PGY2 emergency medicine (EM) pharmacy residency program at Massachusetts General Hospital (MGH) builds on Doctor of Pharmacy (Pharm.D.) education and PGY1 pharmacy residency programs to contribute to the development of clinical pharmacists in advanced or specialized practice.
-PGY2 residency provides residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into provision of patient care that improves medication therapy.
-Residents who successfully complete the accredited PGY2 EM pharmacy residency at MGH will possess competencies that qualify them for clinical pharmacist and/or faculty positions and position them to be eligible for attainment of board certification in the specialized practice area (when board certification for the practice area exists).
+The PGY2 emergency medicine (EM) pharmacy residency program at Massachusetts General Hospital (MGH) builds on Doctor of Pharmacy (PharmD) education and PGY1 pharmacy residency programs to contribute to the development of clinical pharmacists in advanced or specialized practice.
+A PGY2 residency provides residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into provision of patient care that improves medication therapy.
+Residents who successfully complete the accredited PGY2 EM pharmacy residency at MGH will possess competencies that qualify them for clinical pharmacist and/or faculty positions and prepare them to be eligible for attainment of board certification in emergency medicine.

 The ASHP-Accredited PGY2 EM Pharmacy Residency at MGH began in 2017.
 Residents learn the skills to establish an area of specialty in emergency medicine, critical care, infectious diseases, toxicology, trauma management, and education.
-MGH offers a dynamic learning environment including a close partnership with the Harvard Affiliated Emergency Medicine Residency program (HAEMR) and the regional poison center.
+Mass General offers a dynamic learning environment including a close partnership with the Harvard Affiliated Emergency Medicine Residency program (HAEMR) and the regional poison center.
 The resident plays an active role in clinical and administrative EM initiatives.
-Teaching experience is provided through Departments of Pharmacy and EM conferences/symposia, didactic teaching in the HAEMR program, ASHP clinical pearls, pharmacy student and resident preceptorship, and a teaching certificate program at Northeastern University Bouve School of Pharmacy (optional).
+Teaching experience is provided through the Department of Pharmacy and EM conferences/symposia, didactic teaching in the HAEMR program, pharmacy student and resident preceptorship, and a teaching certificate program at Northeastern University Bouvé School of Pharmacy (optional).
 Finally, residents contribute to local and system-wide interdisciplinary committees pertaining to stroke care, sepsis management, emergency preparedness, and quality and safety.

 We currently offer one position for the PGY2 EM Pharmacy Residency.